Using 15 Icons in Notion: Visual Communication, Categorization, and Customization of Notes and Pages

 - Add a page icon: At the top of the page, click on the “Add Icon” button (or the default icon area) above your page title.
 This immediately assigns an icon to your page.

-- Inline icons and emoji: In text blocks or bullet points, you can insert any emoji by typing the corresponding emoji code (for example, type
+- Inline icons and emoji: In text blocks or bullet points, you can insert any emoji by typing the corresponding code (for example, type

 :smile: